patrickfuchs/buildH/docs/json_format.md

 ATOM     13  H42 BUTA    1       2.096  -0.855  -0.702  1.00  0.00             H
 ATOM     14  H43 BUTA    1       1.920  -0.658   1.059  1.00  0.00             H
 ```

+The pdb name of the newly built hydrogens (`H11`, `H12`, etc.) were infered from the 4th column of the def file.

 ![Butane with hydrogens](img/butane_wH.png)